diyessi/explications/content/articles/srt1.md

 - [11] Blank.
 - [12-80] The *variable field*, up to the first blank.
 The variable field contains comma-separated parameters.
 Any characters after the first blank are for comments.

-It was common to use the columns on the right side of the card for sequencing information.
+It was common to use columns on the right side of a card for sequencing and identification.
 Since this was in the comment area it was ignored by the assembler.
-When a deck of cards was accidentally dropped the line numbers were used to reorder them.
-Here they will be used to reference particular lines in the program.
+When a deck of cards was accidentally dropped these columns could be used to regroup and reorder them.
+Here they will be used to reference lines in the program.

 ## Using MISRT1 in a program

 Understanding programs from the 1950s can be challenging.
-For example, even though \(\sqrt{}\) is a function, `MISRT1` is not a function in the current sense.
-A function returns to the instruction after its caller it completes, while invoking an IBM 704 subroutine is more like [continuation passing](https://en.wikipedia.org/wiki/Continuation).
-A subroutine is branched to and provided a pointer to a call vector containing arguments, space for return values, and branch targets.
-When the subroutine completes its work it will branch to one of the branch targets after setting appropriate return values for that target.
-Although this may seem like a strange way to do things, it is similar to several IBM 704 instructions that have multiple return points.
-Even on modern architectures conditional branches have two return points and compilers use similar representations during their analysis.
+For example, even though calculating the square root of a number is a function, `MISRT1` is not written as a function.
+A function is called and when it completes it returns to the instruction after its caller.
+Invoking an IBM 704 subroutine is more like [continuation passing](https://en.wikipedia.org/wiki/Continuation).
+A subroutine is branched to and provided with the address of what is now called a frame: a vector containing arguments, space for return values, and branch targets for when the subroutine has completed its work.
+The address of the frame is the address immediately following the instruction that transfers execution to the subroutine.
+When the subroutine completes its work, it will branch to one of the branch targets in the frame after setting appropriate return values for that target.
+Although this may seem like a strange way to do things, it is similar to several IBM 704 instructions that continue at one of several following instructions.
+Compilers use similar representations of programs during their analysis.

 SHARE and IBM established conventions so that subroutines could be used reliably.
-One was that `X(4)` was always used for the call vector.
-Two more conventions were that the first argument and first result were passed in `AC` rather than the call vector.
+One was that the address of the frame was in `X(4)`.
+Two more conventions were that the first argument and first result were passed in `AC` rather than the frame.

-Although there was no control stack and function frame, most subroutines still required temporary storage.
-With at most 32,768 words of memory, programs would often stash small temporary values in unused bits of instructions.
-When whole words were required, the SHARE convention was that a block of storage starting at a location named `COMMON` would be used.
-Subroutines would indicate how much space in `COMMON` they required, so the programmer could reserve space for the maximum size required by all of its subroutines.
+Most functions require temporary storage.
+Today's frames provide space for temporary storage, but today's frames only use storage while they are active.
+With the frame's storage being in the addresses immediately following the calling instruction, storing temporary values in the frame would have required permanent storage for temporary values in every call site.
+With limited memory this was not desirable.
+In some cases, unused parts of instruction words in a subroutine were used to store small temporary values.
+This could be extended to provide some additional space in the subroutine for storing temporary values.
+Although better than having the space allocated for every call, this still meant that the temporary storage for each subroutine was permanently allocated even if the subroutine was not active.
+Instead, each subroutine indicated how much temporary storage it required and it was up to the caller to ensure there was enough space at an address named `COMMON` shared by all subroutines.

 All symbols in SAP have global scope.
 If subroutines used symbolic addresses to make the subroutine implementation easier to understand and maintain there would be name collisions between a program and all the subroutines it was using.
-Another convention was that subroutines should only use a label for their entry point and reference all subroutine addresses relative to the entry point or relative to the instruction counter.
+A SHARE convention was that subroutines should only use a label for their entry point and reference all subroutine addresses relative to the entry point or relative to the instruction counter.

 The first few lines of `MISRT1` describe use of the routine:
 ```